brisalchert/Data-Structures-Project/out/production/Data-Structures-Project/README.md

 ---

+## ❖・Running the Program・❖

+To interact with and use the clothing store, simply run main.java in the terminal window.
+This will open the user interface for the store.
+You will be prompted to select an action from a list of available actions.
+Based on the action chosen, more actions will become available.
+In order to log in as an administrator, you will need to provide a password, which is set to "password".
+Logging in will provide access to the "Edit" action from the home menu, which allows for adding and removing items from the store while the program is running.

+---

 ## ❖・Introduction・❖

 The objective of this project is to design a program for managing a clothing shop.
 This includes managing several types of products and creating a user interface for searching through and sorting products.
 There are several data structures with which one may implement these features, and each has its advantages and disadvantages.
 In this document, we will discuss these different implementations and which is most preferable for the project.

+---

+## ❖・Design・❖

+This section discusses the design choices made for the project.
+This includes which data structures we decided to use, which sorting algorithm we chose, runtimes and space complexities for various operations, and more.

 ---